Sinclaire Johnson

 Sinclaire Johnson (born April 13, 1998) is an American middle-distance runner.
-She competed in the 1500 meters at the 2022 World Athletics Championships, where she qualified for the final.
-She also won the same event at the 2022 USA Outdoor Track and Field Championships.
+She is the 2022 US champion over 1500 m and has represented her country at the 2022 and 2023 World Championships.
+Competing for Oklahoma State University, she won the 2019 NCAA 1500 m title.

-Johnson was raised in Altamonte Springs, Florida and competed for the Oklahoma State University (OSU) indoor track, outdoor track, and cross country teams.
+Johnson was raised in Altamonte Springs, Florida and went to Lake Brantley High School where she won several state championships and famously broke the 2:10 barrier for the 800m setting a FHSAA meet record.
+She then competed collegiately for the Oklahoma State University.
 Following her time at OSU, she joined the Bowerman Track Club in Portland, Oregon in 2019.
-In 2021, she left Bowerman to join the Nike Union Athletics Club and is training with coach Pete Julian.
+In 2021, she left Bowerman to join the Nike Union Athletics Club under coach Pete Julian.